 7. Organize

-Do a final sweep of baby’s room and make sure everything is where you want it, and easily accessible for any help you will be having come.
-Making sure diapers and wipes are in a convenient location, and the swing, bouncy seat, and boppy pillow are within eyeshot and assembled.
+Do a final sweep of baby’s room and ensure everything is where you want it and easily accessible for any help you will have come.
+Make sure diapers and wipes are in a convenient location and the swing, bouncy seat, and boppy pillow are within eyeshot and assembled.

 8. Sleep

 Sleep, and then take a nap.
-Take the time you can sleeping and relaxing.
-Take the other kids to the sitter and don’t feel guilty for taking some time just to relax while waiting for labor to start.
+Take the time you can to relax and sleep during pregnancy.
+Take the other kids to the sitter, and don’t feel guilty for just relaxing while waiting for labor to start.

 9. Prepare for Breastfeeding

 Research and attend a breastfeeding support group.
-The world of breastfeeding can be super overwhelming, and finding a local support group for you will be helpful when the need arises!
+The world of breastfeeding can be overwhelming, and finding a local support group for you will be helpful when needed!

 10. Memorialize your Pregnancy

 Take maternity photos!
-Pregnancy is such a beautiful thing, even if you aren’t feeling that way at the time.
+Pregnancy is beautiful, even if you aren’t feeling that way at the time.
 You will want to remember these moments before the baby comes.

 11. Start your Baby Book

 Crack open that baby book and fill out the first few pages.
-Enjoy reminiscing on the cravings, the sleepless nights, the day you found out you were pregnant, and put those memories onto the pages before you forget in the commotion of diapers and feedings and sleep deprivation.
+Enjoy reminiscing on the cravings, the sleepless nights, the early signs of pregnancy, the day you found out you were pregnant, the pregnancy symptoms you experienced, and when you felt baby move for the first time, and put those memories onto the pages before you forget in the commotion of diapers and feedings and sleep deprivation.

 12. Prep your Postpartum Wardrobe

 Check your wardrobe out.
-After delivery, you might not be in your pre-pregnancy clothes just yet, but you might be too small for the maternity clothes you were wearing at the end.
-I liked to buy “normal” clothes just a size bigger so that I had some options while my body was trying to figure out what it was doing—Also-leggings and yoga pants, my bestest best friends ever.
+After delivery, you might not be in your pre-pregnancy clothes yet, but you might be too small for the maternity clothes you wore at the end.
+I liked to buy “normal” clothes, just a size bigger, so I had some options while my body was trying to figure out what it was doing.
+Also, leggings and yoga pants were my best friends ever.

 13. Buy a belly band!

 Seriously, stop what you are doing and buy one right now!
-I had two c-sections, and I only had the band after my second one.
+I had two c-sections and only had the belly band after my second one.
 I could tell the difference in how my stomach went back down and the support I felt I had during recovery.
 It was amazing.

 14. Read

-Read a book, magazine, whatever while waiting for labor to start.
+Read a book, magazine, birth book, or whatever while waiting for labor to start.

 15. Enjoy Your Alone Time